cmiles74/Hangman/README.md

 variable and will play a game with the solution "factual" and will tolerate 25 incorrect answers.

+Letter frequency data for a given dictionary is cached between runs, this strategy should get faster the more games that it plays.
+For instance, during one 15 game run on an averagely spiffy workstation this strategy took 1244ms for the longest game and 104ms for the quickest, averageing 419ms per game.
+For a run of 100 games, the shortest game completed in 49ms and on average games ran for 311ms.

 ## Dictionaries

 Functions are provided for loading a dictionary of words from disk as